-THE SCRUBBER WASHWATER DEBATE
+CLOSED LOOP SCRUBBER WASHWATER

-Unlike with open loop scrubbing, only a small volume of washwater (termed 'bleed-off') is generated from a closed loop scrubber.
-This bleed-off is cleaned on board in an approved treatment plant, is continuously monitored for quality and is only discharged overboard if it meets the IMO limits for the regulated parameters (pH, polycyclic hydrocarbons, turbidity and temperature).
-On-board washwater treatment is very effective at removing contaminants, and the resulting residue is then properly discharged ashore at licensed waste management facilities.
-Discharge water from closed loop scrubbers has a neutral pH and does not contribute to acidification of waterways.
+The small volume of washwater (termed 'bleed-off') generated during closed loop scrubbing is cleaned on board in an approved treatment plant, is continuously monitored for quality and is only discharged overboard if it meets the IMO limits for regulated parameters (pH, polycyclic hydrocarbons, turbidity and temperature).
+On board washwater treatment is very effective at removing contaminants, and the resulting residue is then properly discharged ashore at licensed waste management facilities.Discharge water from closed loop scrubbers has a neutral pH and does not contribute to acidification of waterways.

-Recent claims suggesting that discharge from closed loop scrubbers is harmful to the marine environment appear to be based on a lack of technical understanding regarding this technology.
-A recent scientific study concluded that discharges from these scrubbers would not cause harmful effects to the marine environment.
-This study was conducted by a well respected research institute using scrubber discharge water to test the effect on marine organisms, in conjunction with application of IMO recognized hydrodynamic and chemical modelling.
-It is vitally important that any new government policy related to the use of scrubbers is based on accurate evidence-based decisions to ensure effective and balanced regulation.
+Certain claims have suggested that discharge from scrubbers is harmful to the marine environment.
+However, a recent scientific study by a well respected research institute using scrubber discharge water to test the effect on marine organisms, in conjunction with application of IMO recognized hydrodynamic and chemical modelling, concluded that discharges from scrubbers would not cause harmful effects.
+It is important that any new government policy related to the use of scrubbers is based on accurate information and evidence-based decisions to ensure effective and balanced regulation.
+Algoma looks forward to contributing to the discussion.